 The following is a summary of the results of the excavation on a trench by trench basis.
 Provisional interpretations of some of the features recorded are also provided.
-A fuller discussion must await the completion of the specialist reports on the finds.
 A detailed list of those contexts containing cultural material is provided in Appendix 2 to allow a concordance with the features described in the text.
 The dating summaries are based on the pottery identifications provided by Peter Webster.
 These are listed in Appendix 3.